kutne/refs/PythonForSQLite.md

 #### - If you DO plan to use Django
 While it is possible to use Django with a pre-existing database, I've found it a million times easier to use Django when I used Django to create the database.
 I recommend completing [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) through the end of the Part 4.

+### 4. Use the above tutorials as the foundation to create your own custom research database
+- Take a look at your database original diagram.
+Based on what you've learned completing the above lessons, do you want to make any changes to it?
+If yes, do so now!
+- Using your diagram as a guide, create your database
+   - Remember, even though you've made it through a tutorial following their examples step by step, now comes the real trick: going off script.
+It will be tricky and that's okay!
-#### - Using DB Browser, you can spot check to see if your database reflects the changes that you expect.
+   - Use DB Browser open and view yourdatabase so you can spot check to see if it reflects the changes that you expect.

-#### - Keep in mind things will go wrong.
+   - Keep in mind things will go wrong.
-You'll get error messages.
+   - You'll get error messages.
 Read the error messages- usually they will tell you which line in your code Python barfed at.
 Google error messages liberally - you almost certainly aren't the first person to be stumped by it.